Journey of Craftsmanship

 It started with the desire to create something I could feel with my hands.

-The result is Knotty Woodpecker, with amazing wood finishes & textures you only get with hand planes and chisels.
+The result is Knotty Woodpecker, with an amazing feel you only get with traditional hand tools.

 Join the adventure and follow along.